chinm4/Ramp-Interview/README.md

 **Actual:** Options dropdown stays in the same position as you scroll the page, losing the reference to the select input

-  - I was able to fix this bug from looking at the dev tools in my browser and analyzing the css properties that were being applied to the {...getMenuProps()} elements which is this <div> in the Elements tab "<div class="RampInputSelect--dropdown-container" role="listbox" aria-labelledby="RampSelect-label" id="RampSelect-menu" style="top: 344px; left: 601.5px; position: absolute;"></div>".
-I found that the .
-  RampInputSelect--dropdown-container css element had the attribute position: fixed; active and was making the dropdown menu stay in the same position as you scroll down the page.
+  - I was able to fix this bug from looking at the dev tools in my browser and analyzing the css properties that were being applied to the {...getMenuProps()} elements which is this <div> in the Elements tab "<div class="RampInputSelect--dropdown-container" role="listbox aria-labelledby="RampSelect-label" id="RampSelect-menu" style="top: 344px; left: 601.5px; position: absolute;"></div>".
+I found that the RampInputSelect--dropdown-container css element had the attribute position: fixed; active and was making the dropdown menu stay in the same position as you scroll down the page.

 # Bug 2: Approve checkbox not working